 It works.
 It really does.
 (Remember- bad habits can take up to three days to break, so give it three days!)

 It just works.

 I did not yell.

 I was not angry.

 I show consistency.

-Let me give you the example of one of our sons.
-I sat outside of his door and waited for him to come out again, and again, and again.
+Let me give you an example of one of our sons.
+I sat outside his door and waited for him to come out again, and again, and again.